avast/wanna-ml/docs/tutorial/notebook.md

     environment:
       docker_image_ref: custom-notebook-container
 ```
-- Use a virtual machine image with preconfigured python libraries or TensorFlow / PyTorch / R and more.
+- Use a virtual machine image with preconfigured python libraries containing TensorFlow, PyTorch, R and more.
-A complete list of available images can be found [here](https://cloud.google.com/vertex-ai/docs/workbench/user-managed/images).
+Currently, GCP does not offer any customization, so you just pass empty dict to the `vm_image`.

 ```
 notebooks:
   - name: wanna-notebook-vm
     machine_type: n1-standard-4
     environment:
-     vm_image:
+     vm_image: {}
-       framework: pytorch
-       version: 1-9-xla
-       os: debian-10
 ```

 ### Mounting buckets
 We can automatically mount GCS buckets with `gcsfuse` during the notebook startup.